 Limes give off such an uplifting and face-puckering scent.
-The essential oil of this fruit comes from the peel through means of cold press.
+The essential oil of this fruit comes from the peel through the means of cold-press.
 Add it to any diffuser to pretty much guarantee a brighter day.

 Limes played an important role in history when they were one of the citrus fruits used to help prevent scurvy amongst British sailors, thus earning these naval men the nickname "limey".
 This citrus fruit, as well as lemons, were a total cure to the lack of vitamin C on long journeys at sea.

 - Anti-bacterial- In a small spray bottle, add 10 drops of oil to 4 oz distilled water.
 Spray any signs of mold in the home.

 - Anti-fungal- Mix 3 drops of lime oil with 1 Tbsp carrier oil.
 Apply daily over the affected area.

 - Anxiety- Add 10 drops to an air or jewelry diffuser and breath the aroma as needed.